nmushegian/minicash-wikidocs/pages/supply.md

 - The total supply of minicash is `2^53`.
 	- One unit is defined as simply 1, it is not divisible.
-Instead, you can use standard SI units to talk about different quantities.
+Instead, you can use standard SI units to talk about larger quantities.
 In other words, there are roughly
 		- `9,007,199,254,740,992` minicash
 		- `9,007,199,254,741` kilocash
 		- `9,007,199,255` megacash
 		- `9,007,199` gigacash
-		- `9,007`,  teracash
+		- `9,007`  teracash
 		-
-		-
 	- 2^53 is one larger than the maximum safe float64.
 This is to emphasize that while it is safe to use float64 for computing net inputs/outputs of a single tick, you must use at least u64 for computing total in / total out / net fee for a whole tock, or range of tocks (ie, the javascript `number` type is not safe).
 -
 - The subsidy each tock is `1 / 2^21` of the remaining subsidy.
-In exact terms:
+More precisely,
 	- `subsidy[n] = floor(remaining[n-1] / 2^21)`
 	- `remaining[n] = remaining[n-1] - subsidy[n]`
 - With 57 second tocks, this leads to a half-life of roughly 17 months.
--
 -